A WordPress Page vs a Post: What’s the Difference?

 4. Give your page a title (like “About Me”)

-5. Add your content using blocks (just like with posts)
+5. Add your content using the Gutenberg editor with blocks (just like with posts)

 Want a head start?

-Kadence (a great theme!) offers pre-built page templates — for Home pages, About pages, and more.
-Import a layout you like, swap out the images and text, and boom: your site looks amazing.
+Kadence (a great theme!) offers a design library — for Home pages, an About page, and more pages.
+Import a design you like, swap out the images and text, and boom: your site looks amazing.

 When you’re happy with your page: